tamasstahl/Data_Engineering_1_Term/README.md

 ### Purpose of the project

-The purpose of this project was to show my knowledge learnt during Data Engineering 1 course and my ability to use MySQL.
+The purpose of this project was to show my knowledge acquired during Data Engineering 1 course and my ability to use MySQL and queries.

 ### Contents